- What is the Theory of Bhimpalasi Raag?

 Raag Bhimpalasi – Bandish for Practise

-Refer to the following audio to understand the chalan (aaroh ,avroh, pakad) of the raga.
-The audio also includes Sargam Geet (which is sung in Jhaptaal Madhya Laya, starts from Sam) in order to build a strong foundation of the raga.
+Refer to the following audio to understand the chalan (aaroh ,avroh, pakad) of the Raga.
+The audio also includes Sargam Geet (which is sung in Jhaptaal Madhya Laya, starts from Sam) in order to build a strong foundation of the Raga.

 Note – A dot before Ni and Ga denote lower octave or mandra saptak.